caymanbum/press/communication/adaptive.md

 You want satire and fart jokes - not a problem.

 It's actually key to building a fun and engaging training process.

+And I really need to get rid of Hubspot, it's expensive and really hard to use.
+So many darn landing pages.

+Yuck!